dendyswaran/alwaysdown/README.md

 - **Auto-scroll**: Automatically scroll to latest log entries

 ### 🔧 System Integration
-- **Windows Services**: Convert Node.js applications into Windows services for persistence
+- **Windows Services**: Convert applications into Windows services with meaningful names for persistence
+- **Service Name Generation**: Services are named using your application name (e.g., "AlwaysDown_MyWebApp" instead of random IDs)
+- **Service Migration**: Automatically handles service name changes when you rename applications
 - **System Tray**: Minimize to system tray for background operation
 - **Administrator Privileges**: Automatic elevation for service management operations
 - **Auto-start**: Configure applications to start automatically with Windows